drmason789/trixter-xdream-bike/README.md

 # Trixer.XDream.API

-A .NET Standard 2.0 client API which provides classes to read status from and send resistance to a Trixter V1 X-Dream Bike.
+A .NET Standard 2.0 client API which provides classes to:
+- read status from and send resistance to a Trixter V1 X-Dream Bike.
+- emulate a Trixter V1 X-Dream Bike.

 # Trixter.XDream.Console

 A replacement for the test application supplied with the X-Dream software.

-So far the only improvements over the original are:
+So far the improvements over the original are:
 - it detects the COM port the bike is on
+- it detects backpedalling and shows the crank RPM in the backwards direction
+- it calculates flywheel and crank cumulative revolutions.
 - it is maintainable

-It needs to catch up (hopefully it will with support from the community):
-- power calculation
-- resistance increments

 ![image](https://user-images.githubusercontent.com/29954900/146271192-187b01aa-af90-4301-acab-8ea95e26bbd9.png)